transitland/transitland-processing-animation/README.md

 This repository contains two examples:

-`1_LongIslandRailRoad` is a simple example of animating a single transit operator (the Long Island Railroad).
+`1_LongIslandRailRoad` is a simple example of animating a single transit operator (the Long Island Rail Road).
 `2_BayArea` is a slightly more complex example of animating every transit operator in a given bounding box, the "greater" Bay Area, in this case, along with a stacked area chart to indicate # of vehicles on the road at a given time.

 Each example contains four things: